Alon-V/Chat-Box/Guides/Full_Code_Desription.md

 - Enter a nickname (1–9 characters)

-- Press Enter or click LAUNCH CHAT
+- Press Enter or click "LAUNCH CHAT"

 - A new chat window opens as a popup

 ### Server Toggle (ON/OFF) ☁️